 Is the cocktail better because we replace honey syrup with maple syrup?
 We don’t know.
 We just like it.

-What Is a Brown Derby Cocktail?
+What Is A Brown Derby Cocktail?

 The classic Brown Derby cocktail is a sour cocktail crafted with just three ingredients – bourbon, honey syrup and grapefruit juice.
 As noted above, our recipe replaces the honey syrup with maple syrup.